drohmer/CSE104/07_flexbox/readme.md

 * __align-items__ allow to set the vertical placement and size of the items, even if there is only one line of items.
 <br/>
-Comment out the height of item in the CSS, and try the following options:
+Comment out the height of item in the CSS, and try the following options:<br/>
   * stretch (default, items should not have fixed height)
   * center
   * flex-start